ank232/DevelopmentOrg/progress.md

 Payment will be made only against lineItems that are already present or user created them!
                                  >>>>Update <<<<<<
 Need to change the insertLineItems Controller

-Certainly!
-Below is a simple markdown checklist for your invoice management project.
-You can customize and expand this checklist based on your project's specific requirements and tasks.

 # Invoice Management Project Checklist
 ## Setup and Configuration

 - [ ] Create Salesforce Custom Objects: